sidatasciencelab/gender-spacy/blog.md

 # Identifying Gender in Museum Archives with Machine Learning and Natural Language Processing

-Part of the mission of the American Women's History Initiative is to understand better and more wholly the influential role women have played in the Smithsonian's history.
+Part of the mission of the [American Women's History Initiative](https://womenshistory.si.edu/) is to understand better and more wholly the influential role women have played in the Smithsonian's history.
 There are many sources for this information, but in this blog we will be focusing on documents, or textual data.

 Through natural language processing (NLP), we can automate the parsing of documents en masse.
+This is achieved by representing raw text as embeddings, or large numerical representation of words.
+These numbers contain semantic meaning of a text which makes it possible for a computer to understand what certain words mean in relation to other words in a given language.
+Today, this is done via machine learning.

-We can use machine learning to identify and extract relevant material in sources, such as people, dates, places, etc. These are known as named entities.
+We can also use machine learning to teach a computer system to identify and extract relevant material in sources, such as people, dates, places, etc. These are known as named entities.
 The identification of named entities is known as named entity recognition (NER).
+The results from an NER output should not be taken as 100% accurate, however.
+Mistakes will remain.
+It is important to perform manual validation of the outputs; nevertheless, manual validation takes far less time than manually tagging all entities in a given text.

 There are many off-the-shelf machine learning models that can perform NER and find relevant information for researchers.
 As it stands, however, there is no reliable and ethical way to identify a person's gender within a text.
 This blog introduces the ethical and computational challenges to solving such a problem.
-It also presents a new solution to this issue that we have developed in the Smithsonian Institution's Data Science Lab.
+It also presents a new solution to this issue that we have developed in the Smithsonian Institution's [Data Science Lab](https://datascience.si.edu/).

 ## Background